strang3nt/AdvancedAlgorithmsLab_21-22/Reports/Lab2/src/2-Approx-Metric-Tsp.md

 using only the list provided by Prim.
 Thus `buildTree` builds a convenience structure which is a `Tree` of `Children`:

  - `Tree` is an array of `Children` at index i there are the children of the node with index i in the graph
- - `Children` is an optional array (contains elements or no elements) and simply is a list of ints (which are indices to nodes in the graph).
+ - `Children` is an optional array (contains elements or no elements) and simply is a list of int values (which are indices to nodes in the graph).

 The time complexity is the following:

  - `prim` is $O(m\log n)$
  - `buildTree` is $O(n)$ on the graph (nodes)
- - the preorder visits at most twice all edges thus costs $O(m)$.
+ - the preorder visits at most twice all edges of the MST thus it costs $O(n)$.

 Thus the overall complexity is $O(m\log n)$.